June Beekeeping UK – Honey Flow, Supers and Swarm Checks

 June is a peak month for many UK beekeepers.
 Colonies are often at their strongest, nectar flows can be excellent and swarming may still be a real risk.
 Your focus now is on managing the honey flow, keeping an eye on swarm activity and maintaining healthy, productive hives.

 This page is part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
-It covers June beekeeping tasks in the UK: continuing swarm checks, managing supers and honey, monitoring health and varroa and keeping clear records during the busiest part of the season.
+It builds on the swarm pressure and rapid expansion of May and covers June beekeeping tasks in the UK: continuing swarm checks, managing supers and honey, monitoring health and varroa and keeping clear records during the busiest part of the season.
+If you are dealing with queen cells, splits or uncertain requeening outcomes, it also works well alongside the Swarm & Queen section.
+It also helps prepare you for July, when honey management, colony condition and later-season planning become more important.

 June at a Glance – Peak Season Focus